Beamish-Lab/High-throughput-Image-Analysis-of-Kidney-Injury/README.md

 Attached within this site inlcudes protocols to pre-process multichannel whole slide scans (.qptiff files) into single channel, smaller image files that can be easily handled for most computers; train U-Net compatible images for detection of higher order structures or nuclear stains; and validate effectiveness of U-Net assisted analysis in positive area detection using a human reference.
 Please see "Pre-Processing," "Training," and "Validation" protocols.

-Once the training and validation of an immunofluroescence stain is completed, U-Net models can be applied to a variety of projects to accurately and quickly analyze positive area detection of cross-sectional kidney sections.
+Once the training and validation of an immunofluroescence stain is completed, U-Net models can be applied to a variety of projects to accurately and quickly analyze positive area detection of cross-sectional kidney samples.

 This site also contains macros specic for ImageJ Fiji and QuPath programming to assist in the processing of immunifuorescence stained kidney sections.
 Protocols outline when, where, and how to use.